JuliaGraphics/Luxor.jl/docs/src/howto/text.md

 In this example, the string in `ts` is a TypstString containing the equation to be typeset.
 The contents of `ty_preamble` passed as the `preamble` keyword argument is also a TypstString.
 It contains general formatting instructions for the Typst document.
 It can be omitted, and the default preamble is used.

-#### Multipage documents
+#### Multipage Typst documents

-The `render_typst_document` converts a TypstString containing the source for a Typst document into an array of SVGimages.
-Each page is saved as an SVG image.
+The `render_typst_document()` function converts a TypstString containing the source for a Typst document into an array of SVGimages.
+Each page is saved as a single SVG image.
 You can place any or all of these on the Luxor drawing with `placeimage()`.

 ```julia
 using Luxor